Kamikouchi-lab/YORU_doc/training.md

    Ⅱ. Select Save directory.
 (Basically, all_label_images in the project folder is a good choice.)

-   Ⅲ. Decide the grabed frame name.
+   Ⅲ. Decide the grabbed frame name.

    IV.
 Cut out the screenshot.